 He was also able to connect with the creator of Able Outdoors Magazine, and now Mason is a contributing columnist for the magazine.
 He writes about some of his experiences with hunting and other fun adaptive outdoor activities.

-When he mentors others, he likes to talk about some of these hobbies in order to let them know that life isn’t over for them, and they can still do all the things they loved doing before in new, adaptive ways.
+When he mentors others, he likes to talk about some of these hobbies.
+This helps let them know that life isn’t over just because of their spinal cord injury.

 Looking Forward to Whatever Comes Next